-If the grievance remains unresolved by informal means, the student may seek formal resolution by submitting a written complaint to the Vice Chancellor for Student Services, who can be reached at jones@uaccm.edu or 1-800-264-1094.
+If the grievance remains unresolved by informal means the student may seek formal resolution by submitting a written complaint to the Vice Chancellor for Student Services, who can be reached at jones@uaccm.edu or 1-800-264-1094.
+Formal complaint must be submitted within 30 calendar days of the alleged grievance.